intel/libvpl/doc/spec/source/programming_guide/VPL_prg_encoding.rst

 Similar to the decoding and video processing initialization procedures, the application attaches the :cpp:struct:`mfxExtMVCSeqDesc` structure to the :cpp:struct:`mfxVideoParam` structure for encoding initialization.
-The :cpp:struct:`mfxExtMVCSeqDesc` structure configures the oneVPL MVC encoder to work in three modes:
+The :cpp:struct:`mfxExtMVCSeqDesc` structure configures the |vpl_short_name| MVC encoder to work in three modes:

 - **Default dependency mode:** The application specifies :cpp:member:`mfxExtMVCSeqDesc::NumView` and all other fields to zero.
+The
-The oneVPL encoder creates a single operation point with all views (view identifier 0 : NumView-1) as target views.
-The first view (view identifier 0) is the base view.
+  |vpl_short_name| encoder creates a single operation point with all views (view
+  identifier 0 : NumView-1) as target views.
+The first view (view identifier 0)
+  is the base view.
 Other views depend on the base view.

 - **Explicit dependency mode:** The application specifies :cpp:member:`mfxExtMVCSeqDesc::NumView` and the view dependency array, and sets all other fields to zero.
-The oneVPL encoder creates a single operation point with all views (view identifier View[0 : NumView-1].ViewId) as target views.
+The |vpl_short_name| encoder creates a single operation point with all views (view identifier View[0 : NumView-1].ViewId) as target views.
 The first view (view identifier View[0].ViewId) is the base view.
 View dependencies are defined as :cpp:struct:`mfxMVCViewDependency` structures.

 - **Complete mode:** The application fully specifies the views and their dependencies.
-The oneVPL encoder generates a bitstream with corresponding stream structures.
+The |vpl_short_name| encoder generates a bitstream with corresponding stream structures.

-During encoding, the oneVPL encoding function :cpp:func:`MFXVideoENCODE_EncodeFrameAsync` accumulates input frames until encoding of a picture is possible.
+During encoding, the |vpl_short_name| encoding function :cpp:func:`MFXVideoENCODE_EncodeFrameAsync` accumulates input frames until encoding of a picture is possible.
 The function returns :cpp:enumerator:`mfxStatus::MFX_ERR_MORE_DATA` for more data at input or